 The board recognizes that students may need to take medication during school hours.
-School personnel may administer drugs or medication prescribed by a doctor upon the written request of the parents.
+School personnel may administer medication prescribed by a health care practitioner upon the written request of a student's parent.
 To minimize disruptions to the school day, medicines should be taken at home rather than at school whenever feasible.
 School personnel should not agree to administer any medication that could be taken at home.